Species details

 Breeding behaviour: Kangaroo Island Tree Frogs deposit their eggs in small clumps attached to submerged vegetation.

-Interesting facts: Kangaroo Island Tree Frogs were considered the same species as the Brown Tree Frog (Litoria ewingii) until a research paper published in Feb 2024 highlighted differences in physical characteristics, genetics and call structure which elevated them to a species in their own right.
+Interesting facts: Kangaroo Island Tree Frogs were considered the same species as the Brown Tree Frog (Rawlinsonia ewingii) until a research paper published in Feb 2024 highlighted differences in physical characteristics, genetics and call structure which elevated them to a species in their own right.